 Related content

-Various items of war materiel, collected and stored at the National War Museum Store at Hesdin, September 1917.
-The National War Museum was renamed Imperial War Museum in November 1917.
+A view of items being stored at the National War Museum Store at Hesdin, September 1917.
+The National War Museum was later renamed the Imperial War Museum.

 © IWM (Q 2943)